Second Triumvirate: In Roman culture

 The political chaos of the triumviral years proved a ladder for many provincials, veterans, and former slaves.
-Many of the great works of Latin literature were produced by "writers react[ing] to uncertainty", such as Horace's Epodes and Satires, Virgil's Eclogues and Georgics, and the histories of Sallust and Asinius Pollio.
+Many of the great works of Latin literature were produced in this unstable period, such as Horace's Epodes and Satires, Virgil's Eclogues and Georgics, and the histories of Sallust and Asinius Pollio.
 The political competition between Octavian and Antony provided the impetus for Octavian's ally, Gaius Maecenas, to support many leading artists of his day.

 Virgil's Eclogues, for example, shed light on the fears of shepherds and herdsmen in rural Italy during Octavian's land confiscations when he sought lands to settle veterans in the aftermath of Philippi.
 The proscriptions also proved a topic of embellishment; many stories are told of the plight of victims and their attempts to escape.
 Cicero's plight during the proscriptions, especially, was a recurrent topic in ancient schools of oratory.